 What is Starbucks Dark Caramel Sauce?

-Popular Starbucks drinks like the Caramel Ribbon Crunch Frappuccino are made using dark caramel sauce.
+Popular drinks like the Caramel Ribbon Crunch Frappuccino are made using dark caramel sauce.

 Wondering what the difference is between dark caramel sauce vs. regular caramel sauce?
-Dark caramel sauce has a deeper flavor than regular caramel sauce.
+Dark caramel sauce = deeper, smokier flavor.

-This is because dark caramel is made by cooking the caramel as long as possible during the cooking process.
-This infuses a deeper flavor into the caramel sauce.
+Cooking out moisture from sugar for as long as possible infuses a deeper flavor into the caramel sauce.
 When compared to regular caramel, the sugar mixture is cooked into a light amber caramel.

 A shot of dark caramel sauce in your favorite drink is a delicious treat for the taste buds but what about calories?

-There is no exact calorie number given by Starbucks but, on average, a pump of Starbucks dark caramel sauce can contain 35-50 calories.
+There is no exact calorie number given by Starbucks.
+On average, a pump of dark caramel sauce can contain 35-50 calories.

 Other Starbucks Sauces